allenai/genesys/README.md

 **Genesys** (**Gene**tic discovery **sys**tem) is a distributed evolutionary system that uses LLM agents to discover better LLMs.
 It covers the full workflow from ideation, implementation, checking, training, and evaluating.
-You can play with the demo here: https://genesys.allen.ai (may slow for first build).
+You can play with the demo at [genesys.allen.ai](https://genesys.allen.ai) (may slow for first build).
 Our results can be found in these pages:
  - Evolution statistics: Evolve - Evolution Statistics
  - Discovered Designs: Viewer - Design Artifacts (you can download them here)
  - Design Leaderboard: Viewer - Design Leaderboard

 There are many other features from the GUI, you can explore them.
-Here is a short demo video that briefly show some of the features https://drive.google.com/file/d/1JG0hNAJuaPZWUKfwrwoF_ufh0GJuLO7z/view?usp=sharing.
+Here is a [short demo video](https://drive.google.com/file/d/1JG0hNAJuaPZWUKfwrwoF_ufh0GJuLO7z/view?usp=sharing) that briefly show some of the features.